Linco9876/BBKM_Invoice_Program/README.md

 the same directory as the Python files themselves (for example, alongside `Scripts/save_attachments_from_outlook_folder.py`).
 A sibling `.env` likewise overrides existing values so deployments that rely on dropping a `.env` next to the scripts always use the credentials in that file.
+When credentials are loaded, the script logs which source was chosen (environment, `.env`, or `HARD_CODED_AZURE_CREDENTIALS`) along with the tenant and client ID being used so you can verify the expected app registration is active when diagnosing 403/401 errors.